-The National Park System of the United States now comprises almost 400 areas covering more than 84 million acres in 49 States, the District of Columbia, American Samoa, Guam, Puerto Rico, Saipan, and the Virgin Islands.
+The National Park System of the United States now comprises more than 400 areas covering more than 84 million acres in 50 states, the District of Columbia, American Samoa, Guam, Puerto Rico, Saipan, and the Virgin Islands.
 These areas are of such national significance as to justify special recognition and protection in accordance with various acts of Congress.

 Additions to the National Park System are now generally made through acts of Congress, and national parks can be created only through such acts.
 But the President has authority, under the Antiquities Act of 1906, to proclaim national monuments on lands already under federal jurisdiction.
 The Secretary of the Interior is usually asked by Congress for recommendations on proposed additions to the System.
 The Secretary is counseled by the National Park System Advisory Board, composed of private citizens, which advises on possible additions to the System and policies for its management.